 You may be surprised to learn that the answer to this question is actually yes!
 Goldfish can hear sounds even though they don’t have ears!

 How do goldfish hear?

-The inner ear is located inside the fish’s head and consists of small bones that move in response to vibrations (sound waves) that pass through the water and through the fish’s body.
+The inner ear is located inside the fish’s head.
+It consists of small bones that move in response to vibrations that pass through the water and through the fish’s body.
 The movement of these bones displaces sensory cells in the inner ear and the goldfish’s brain interprets this as sound.

-The lateral line runs along both sides of a fish’s body, from its head to its tail, and is used to detect movement and vibrations in the water.
+The lateral line runs along both sides of a fish’s body, from its head to its tail.
+It’s used to detect movement and vibrations in the water.
 As sound waves pass through water, they cause the water to move.
-This movement can be detected by cells located along the lateral line, which enables the goldfish to hear the sound and determine what direction it is coming from.
+This movement can be detected by cells located along the lateral line.
+This enables the goldfish to hear the sound and determine what direction it is coming from.